bhavyakritik/bhavyakritik/README.md

 ## Hi there 👋
-🔭 I’m currently working on 5G/6G project at IIT Hyderabad 🌱 I’m currently learning how git works
+🔭 I’m currently working on 5G/6G project at IIT Hyderabad \n 🌱 I’m currently learning how git works\n
-🤔 I’m looking for help with git
+🤔 I’m looking for help with git\n

 📫 How to reach me: kbhavyakriti@gmail.com / https://www.linkedin.com/in/bhavya-kriti-karnakoti/
 😄 Pronouns: she/her